DaniloLyra/danilolyra.github.io/_pages/about.md

  - Supporting the Predictive Breeding project (genomic selection and marker-assisted selection)
  - Delivering KPIs to measure the Genetic Gain of the breeding programs

+**Manager**: Fabiano Pita (Biometrics & Breeding Research)

-Research Scientist ● Oilseed Rape ● RD-MAOC-BTA ● KWS SAAT SE, Einbeck, Germany (2021-2023)
+Advanced Scientist ● Oilseed Rape ● RD-MAOC-BTA ● KWS SAAT SE, Einbeck, Germany (Sep 2023 - Present)
 ======
-I have been supporting the hybrid winter OSR breeding programs on the Biostatistics and Breeding Information.
+I have been supporting the EMEA winter OSR breeding programs, including multi-environment trial analysis, deployment of genomic selection and hybrid prediction methodologies, and optimization of parental crosses.
+Partner closely with molecular breeding and pre-breeding teams to support disease trait analytics for accelerating the discovery and deployment of genes and alleles of high value for breeding.

 **Key responsibilities**:
  - Supporting two hybrid OSR breeding programs in collaboration with breeders (France and Germany)